 Alternatively, you can add multiple feeds in order of your preference.
 For example, you might prefer that people follow the feed for the front page, then the business section, then technology, in that order.
 Google uses this information to understand more about how multiple feeds are used across your site.

 <html> <head> <link rel="alternate" type="application/rss+xml" href="https://example.com/feed/" /> <link rel="alternate" type="application/rss+xml" href="https://example.com/business/feed/" /> <link rel="alternate" type="application/rss+xml" href="https://example.com/technology/feed/" /> </head> <body> <h1>What's next for Business and Technology in 2022</h1> </body> </html>

 Monitor your performance on Discover

 If you have content on Discover, you can monitor your performance using the Performance report for Discover.
-This report shows impressions, clicks, and CTR for any of your content that has appeared in on Discover in the last 16 months, as long as your data reaches a minimum threshold of impressions.
-We’ve recently added traffic from Chrome to the Discover performance report, and now this report fully tracks a site’s Discover traffic across all surfaces where users interact with Discover.
-Read more in the Google Search Central blog.
+This report shows impressions, clicks, and CTR for any of your content that has appeared on Discover in the last 16 months, as long as your data reaches a minimum threshold of impressions.
+The Discover performance report includes traffic from Chrome, and fully tracks a site’s Discover traffic across all surfaces where users interact with Discover.
+This includes impressions and clicks from the Following tab.